andrewgormley/bakedco/site/content/work/under-armour-hovr-mega-2-clone.md

 video: https://player.vimeo.com/video/600211281
 sections:
   - subtitle: Project Summary
-    copy: Under Armour challenged us to produce assets to introduce the HOVR Mega 2 CLONE, to be used in their FW21 Connected Running paid media campaign.
+    copy: Under Armour challenged us to produce assets to introduce the HOVR™ Mega 2 CLONE, to be used in their FW21 Connected Running paid media campaign.
 The tone?
 Urban, gritty & authentic.
   - subtitle: Our Approach